-Overall, our proposed video-prediction-based TAUDiff model demonstrates dynamically consistent downscaling, remarkable reconstruction of spatio-temporal fine scale features, and viable inference times with the use of a small correction diffusion model.
-Since coarse and fine scale content of the atmospheric fields are resolved well, accurate estimation of storm statistics was possible.
+Overall, our proposed video-prediction-based TAUDiff model and its km-scale downscaling extension demonstrates dynamically consistent downscaling, remarkable reconstruction of spatio-temporal fine scale features, and viable inference times with the use of a small correction diffusion model.
+Since coarse and fine scale content of the atmospheric fields are resolved well, accurate estimation of storm statistics was possible and excellent performance on spectrum and storm statistics were obtained.
+It was also demonstrated as a proof of concept that even when TAUDiff operated on coarser resolutions, the ERA5-CERRA downscaling performance was remarkable.
 Thus, we show that TAUDiff has immense potential in accurate, and computationally efficient estimation of extreme weather events.
-Accurate estimation of extreme events would enable reliable risk estimations and realistic climate projections.
 Our future work would involve staging of TAUDiff models to obtain multi-resolution outputs for extreme weather event simulations while maintaining reasonable inference times.